Best Things To Do in Galway, Ireland

 #4 Take The Long Walk

-A bit of a misnomer, The Long Walk is actually a very short and pleasant stroll along the riverside where the River Corrib flows into Galway Bay.
-The short street – just a quarter mile long – is lined with colorful houses.
+A bit of a misnomer, The Long Walk is actually a very short and pleasant stroll along the water where the River Corrib flows into Galway Bay.

-The 5-minute walk is well worth adding to your Galway sightseeing itinerary.
-However, the view of The Long Walk from the opposite riverbank should not be missed either!
+The street is just a quarter mile long and lined with colorful houses.
+Additionally, the view of The Long Walk from the opposite riverbank should not be missed on your Galway sightseeing itinerary!

-#5 Spot a Galway Hooker Fishing Boat
+#5 Spot a Galway Hooker Boat

 #6 Go to the Galway City Museum